-If having your address in the public domain could put either you or a family member at risk, you can apply for a Persons at Risk of Violence Order (PARV) from the court.
+If having your address in the public domain could put either you or a family member at risk, you can apply for a Persons at Risk of Violence Order (PARV) from the court (England and Wales only).
 This order will authorise the Insolvency Service to withhold your address from the public register of bankruptcies.
-If this is relevant to you, please contact us.
-We can help prepare the relevant application forms for you.
+If this is relevant to you, and CAP are still assisting you, please contact us.
+We can help prepare the relevant forms for you.

 There is normally no reason for your employer to be told about your bankruptcy if you’re currently working.
 However, there are some jobs you are not allowed to have during your bankruptcy, including being a solicitor or a director of a limited company.
 It might affect jobs in banking and financial services too.
 There are also voluntary jobs you can’t do, like being a trustee of a charity or a school governor.
 If you’re unsure if your job will be affected, you should speak to your employer.

 If you have an increase in your income, this will need to be declared to the Official Receiver.
 If you’re receiving income from a wage or a private pension, the Official Receiver may ask you to make a monthly payment towards the bankruptcy.
 This is called an Income Payments Agreement (IPA) and it lasts for three years.

 It’s your responsibility to keep the Official Receiver up-to-date with any changes in your circumstances during this twelve-month period.
 This includes your employment, financial changes and any other personal details.